 What does that even mean?

-In the last post, the P-post, you thought you casually took the computed error and that you multiplied it by a chosen constant, P. But what you really did is that you actually multiplied P by the last calculated error.
-At each loop, its value actually changes:
+In the last post, the P-post, you thought you casually took the computed error and that you multiplied it by a chosen constant, P. But what you did is that you multiplied P by the calculated last mistake.
+At each loop, its value changes:

-- The set-point stays the same, however, unless you want to change it.
+- However, the setpoint stays the same unless you want to change it.

-- The error, which is equal to ProcessVariable - setpoint, evolves as well at each loop.
+- The error, which is equal to ProcessVariable - setpoint, evolves at each loop.

 Let’s get back to the integral thing.
 Integration is a mathematical operation applied to a function continuous into a given interval.
 Let me write the method of calculation down here, just for fun:

 f(x) is the function, and it’s integrated from x = a to x = b.
-You can express it like this : “The integral of f(x) from a to b is equal to the primitive F of f at b minus the primitive F of f at a.
-The primitive of a function is the inverse of the derivative, but at this point you don’t really care, we don’t want to go too deep into mathematics.
-Let’s just say that integrating a function is like calculating the area between its representative curve and the x-axis (abscissa), and into a wanted interval where the function is defined:
+You can express it like this: “The integral of f(x) from a to b is equal to the primitive F of f at b minus the primitive F of f at a.
+The primitive of a function is the inverse of the derivative, but at this point, you don’t care.
+We don’t want to go too deep into mathematics.
+Let’s say that integrating a function is like calculating the area between its representative curve and the x-axis (abscissa) and into a wanted interval where the function is defined:

-Thinking of area, integrating a function — although it’s not too difficult if you know how to use the method — may seem like a pain: it’s like dividing the area into a bunch of really thin rectangles (the thinner the better), calculating their area, and adding them together.
-It results only in an approximation, because the upper side of a rectangle doesn’t quite follow a curve:
+Thinking of area, integrating a function — although it’s not too difficult if you know how to use the method — may seem like pain: it’s like dividing the area into a bunch of really thin rectangles (the thinner, the better), calculating their area, and adding them together.
+It results only in an approximation because the upper side of a rectangle doesn’t quite follow a curve:

-Let’s breath a moment.
-There is not only maths in life.
+Let’s breathe a moment.
+There are not only maths in life.
 There is nature too.